Alan-Bushell/razor-sharp/README.md

  - Used to store the code for this project & for the projects Kanban board used to complete it.

 ### Heroku
  - Used to host and deploy this project

 ### Heroku PostgreSQL
--Heroku PostgreSQL was used as the database for this project during development and in production.
+ - Heroku PostgreSQL was used as the database for this project during development and in production.

 ### Git
 - Used for version control throughout the project and to ensure a good clean record of work done was maintained.